Quickxeryz/star/SongFile.md

 - #RELATIVE: the beat of every song line starts with 0
 - #RESOLUTION:
 - #AUTHOR: name from the writer of this file
+- #SINGER: name of the singer sorted by voices and seperated with a ','.
+Used for songs with multiple voices

 ## Song Lines
 Table like structure of the song all times are given in beats per minute